 Do I Qualify for Diminished Value?

-If your car is damaged in an accident, and repairs made to the car fail to return it to its condition prior to the accident, your car may have suffered “diminished value.”
+If your vehicle is damaged in a car accident, and repairs made to the car fail to return it to its condition prior to the accident, your car may have suffered “diminished value.”
 Diminished value is different from depreciation, which is the expected loss of your vehicle’s monetary value over time.
 But your car may have “inherent diminished value” if it was involved in a collision or other specific event which inflicted major damage.
 It may also qualify for diminished value if it was repaired poorly or incorrectly in the wake of such an event.

 If your automobile meets the qualifications for diminished value, you may be eligible for compensation.
 However, getting the maximum value to which you are entitled from an insurance company can sometimes be challenging.
 At Diminished Value of GA, we can help you discover whether you qualify for a diminished value claim and how to best go about filing such claim.